dee221208/openshift-feb-2023/Day2/README.md

 Service Discovery is nothing but accessing a service using its name, the Core DNS in OpenShift helps resolve the name of the service into its corresponding IP address on the fly.

-Service Discovery only works within the Cluster irrespeactive of the Service type.
+Service Discovery only works within the Cluster irrespective of the Service type.